aconrad/pulley-interview/README.md

 the stock inventory changes, you can see all the changes happening in this file.
 It's also a nice way to check that no certificates are duplicated or have gaps.

-To squeeze in more speed, I decided to write my own (basic) serialization protocol to spare myself from the the slower JSON serialization process.

-You see the transactions in realtime by running:
+You see the inventory updates in realtime by running:

 ```
 tail -f stockdb.dat
 ```

+To squeeze in more speed, I decided to write my own (basic) serialization protocol to save me from the the slower JSON serialization process.
+Got an additional ~1,000 req/s.

-When the backend starts, it finds the last line in the log and uses that as the latest known transaction to restart where it left off.
-Granting more certificates.
+When the backend starts, it finds the last line in `stockdb.dat` and uses it as the latest known transaction so it can restart where it left off.

 ## Technology decisions